Holidays are just around the corner, and traditional deviled eggs make a simple yet stunning appetizer to entertain your guests.

 Deviled eggs are super popular in the United States, but not only there.
-In France, they are called œuf mimosa, – Of course, french make things sounds always more romantic.
+In France, they are called œuf mimosa, – Of course, french makes things sound always more romantic.

 In Sweden, the deviled egg is a traditional dish on the Easter Smörgåsbord, where the yolk is mixed with caviar, sour cream, optionally chopped red onion, and decorated with chives or dill and a piece of anchovy.

-You can really get creative with this recipe, your favorite ingredients and seasonings give you endless possibilities!
+You can really get creative with this recipe, your favourite ingredients and seasonings give you endless possibilities!

 If you are a fan of crispy bacon or pancetta,( and I would say Parma ham also!), you can of course add some.

 I made these Deviled Quail Eggs recently for my birthday party and disappeared within seconds, so quickly I couldn’t even taste one.
 So, make sure you learn from my mistakes and cook up a huge batch of these festive and delicious bites.